chris17453/kraken-devops/README.md

 # Kraken DevOps Test

+This test was given to me as part of an interview.
+I didn't get the job, but why waste all this coding goodness?

 ## General rule
 You can copy, search, google, duckduckgo, stackoverflow, github or otherwise source your answers without losing marks, but: